 There are a lot of elements that go into having a successful camping trip.
 Packing efficiently for a camping trip includes bringing the right supplies.
-While a hiking compass might be one of the oldest tools used by explorers and navigators, it remains one of the most important items to bring camping.
+While a hiking compass might be one of the oldest and most essential tools used by explorers and navigators, it remains one of the most important items to bring camping.
 A compass is used to communicate pertinent information regarding the direction to the user, and it works by using the magnetic field of the earth to tell the user which direction it is being pointed to.

 Using a compass, individuals can make important decisions regarding which direction to travel, especially if they are exploring when it gets dark or camping in the rain.
 A compass can also be used to orient a map, helping the user plan an important journey.
 In order to properly use a compass, individuals need to know how a compass works.
 We have put together a helpful guide for you to follow below.

 - Understanding and Setting Declination Adjustments

 - Using Your Compass to Orient a Map

 - Understanding Bearings and How to Use Them